scrapy/scrapy/docs/topics/ubuntu.rst

 2. Create `/etc/apt/sources.list.d/scrapy.list` file using the following command::

     echo 'deb http://archive.scrapy.org/ubuntu scrapy main' | sudo tee /etc/apt/sources.list.d/scrapy.list

+.. note:: Replace `main` with `unstable` if you want to be on the bleeding edge.

 3. Update package lists and install the scrapy package: